moritz-htk/better-mcdonalds-mod/README.md

 ### `gradle.properties`
 ```
-better_mcdonalds_mod_file=5389972
+better_mcdonalds_mod_version=4.2.1+1.20.6
 ```

-To get the File ID, go to the [download page of my mod](https://www.curseforge.com/minecraft/mc-mods/better-mcdonalds-mod/files), click on the file you want to use and the file ID will be in the URL.
+To get the version number, go to the [download page of my mod](https://modrinth.com/mod/better-mcdonalds-mod/versions), click on the file you want to use and the version number will be on the right side under **Version number**.

 ## Social Media
 Website: [https://sites.google.com/view/moritz-htk](https://sites.google.com/view/moritz-htk)